Ginseng, Korean ginseng, panax ginseng, ren shen,

 The Korean ginseng is quite opposite and different from the American ginseng.
 The Korean ginseng is warm compared to it’s cooling American ginseng, and are often harvested between 4-7 years of growth.
 This is what makes them as expensive as they are!

 One of the more expensive breeds of ginseng available on the market, it is usually recommended for consumption during confinement.

 This ginseng leaves a beautiful slightly sweet aftertaste in the throat and mouth that does linger with golden bitter tones.

 You can consume ginseng in soups, stews, or as teas and are often paired nicely with chicken and minimal herbs and vegetables to really preserve the delicious taste of the ginseng.

 How do I prepare it?

-- The cost of Korean ginseng varies depending on the size, age and rarity of the Ginseng species
+- The cost range of Korean ginseng varies depending on age, size, and origin